Does Your Team Feel Psychologically Safe at Work?

 During my earliest experiences in the workforce, I 'learned' that being at work required applying a suit of armour.
 In my mind, it was important to NEVER SHOW VULNERABILITY, no matter what!
 Never put yourself in the position to be criticised, scolded or laughed at.

 The armour was heavy and uncomfortable, it affected how I showed up each day, how I navigated hallways, meetings and even social events, but it protected me well.

 Clearly, although I was not aware of it at the time, I did not feel psychologically safe at work.

-Does your team feel psychologically safe at work?
+Does every member of their team feel psychologically safe at work?

 What is psychological safety?